Guide for Getting Kids On-Line

 I have these steps listed by age group and by ability.
 If your child is older, but only just starting to use the computer I would start with keyboard users and progress through to full user.
 They will likely go through the early games quickly, but the cause and effect knowledge gained from the early games is very helpful later on.

-Remember, the web is a wide and wonderful world.
+**WARNING** Remember, the web is a wide and wonderful world.
 For your child’s (and your computer’s) protection you will want to set your security settings so that your child gets only the kid friendly content that you intend and doesn’t install adware from a pop up.
+If you think you have downloaded a virus, first unplug the computer to close without saving it – sometimes this is all you need.
+You might want to get comfortable with System Restore as it is the best way to fix a virus infected PC. |

 If you prefer computer games that do not require an internet connection, see some of my children’s favorite software recommendations.
 I should also mention that these work well on our PC – we do not have Apple computers and can’t vouch for how these games will work on that platform.